-Not only does this process take up the patient and staff member’s time, but it also is prone to costly errors.
-Expired cards, poor penmanship, missed form lines—these are all steps that can cause downstream effects.
+Not only does this process take up the patient and staff member’s time, but it’s also prone to costly errors.
+Expired cards, poor penmanship, skipped form information—these are all steps that can cause downstream effects.
 Yet they all can be simplified and streamlined by a combination of simple on-screen interactions and scanning at the patient registration kiosk.

 2. Automation helps your staff spend time with patients, not with process

 Increasing staff efficiency